Coronavirus death toll surges as fears grow for Chinese economy

 “The coronavirus outbreak completely changed the dynamics of the Chinese economy,” JPMorgan analysts said in a note to clients as they again downgraded forecasts for Chinese growth this quarter.

-China’s Hubei province, the epicenter of the outbreak, reported 2,097 new cases and 103 new deaths on Feb.
+China’s Hubei province, the epicentre of the outbreak, reported 2,097 new cases and 103 new deaths on Feb.
 10, the local health authority said.

 More people died from the disease on Monday than any other day since the flu-like virus emerged from a wildlife market in the Hubei provincial capital Wuhan in December.